apache/paimon/docs/content/_index.md

 Flink Table Store is a unified storage to build dynamic tables for both streaming and batch processing in Flink, supporting high-speed data ingestion and timely data query.
 Table Store offers the following core capabilities:
-- Support storage of large datasets and allows read / write in both batch and streaming manner.
+- Support storage of large datasets and allow read/write in both batch and streaming mode.
 - Support streaming queries with minimum latency down to milliseconds.
 - Support Batch/OLAP queries with minimum latency down to the second level.
 - Support incremental snapshots for stream consumption by default.
 So users don’t need to solve the problem of combining different stores by themselves.